 - Proactive management: reorganize resources as needed (for example, restructuring or spinning up a new division may require new projects and folders).

 - Reactive management: an Organization resource provides a safety net to regain access to lost resources (for example, if one of your team members loses their access or leaves the company).

-- The various roles and resources that are related to GCP (including the organization, projects, folders, resources, and billing accounts) are managed within the Google Cloud Platform Console.
+- The various roles and resources that are related to Google Cloud (including the organization, projects, folders, resources, and Cloud Billing accounts) are managed within the Google Cloud Console.

-For more information on organizations, see the Creating and Managing Organizations.
+For more information on organizations, see Creating and Managing Organizations.

 - Folders are a grouping mechanism and can contain projects, other folders, or a combination of both.